Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 **Binary compatibility** means that a new version of a library can replace a previously compiled version of the library.
 Any software that was compiled against the previous version of the library should continue to work correctly.

-> Learn more about binary compatibility in the [Binary compatibility validator’s README](https://github.com/Kotlin/binary-compatibility-validator?tab=readme-ov-file#what-makes-an-incompatible-change-to-the-public-binary-api) or from the [Evolving Java-based APIs](https://github.com/eclipse-platform/eclipse.platform/blob/master/docs/Evolving-Java-based-APIs-2.md) document.
+> Learn more about binary compatibility in the [Binary compatibility validator's README](https://github.com/Kotlin/binary-compatibility-validator?tab=readme-ov-file#what-makes-an-incompatible-change-to-the-public-binary-api) or from the [Evolving Java-based APIs](https://github.com/eclipse-platform/eclipse.platform/blob/master/docs/Evolving-Java-based-APIs-2.md) document.
 >
 {type="tip"}